Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 [https://github.com/Losant/losant-kit-builder-particle/blob/master/workshop.ino](https://github.com/Losant/losant-kit-builder-particle/blob/master/workshop.ino)

-// TODO: make this public

 Once pasted, flash the firmware to your device using the Flash button at the top-left corner of the screen.

 ![Flash Firmware](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/flash-firmware.png "Flash Firmware")

 The firmware we just flashed is publishing the value of the photoresistor to the Particle cloud every five seconds.
 It will also publish an event whenever the button is pressed.
 We can monitor these events using the Particle console.
-Navigate to [https://console.particle.io/logs](https://console.particle.io/logs) to these events being published in real-time.
+Navigate to [https://console.particle.io/logs](https://console.particle.io/logs) to see these events being published in real-time.

 ![Console Logs](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/console-logs.png "Console Logs")